faircloth-lab/illumiprocessor/docs/purpose.rst

 are not comfortable with.
-When we trim adapters and remove contamination, we may also want to do things such as bulk-renaming of the sequence files and placing the resulting trimmed data in a static directory structure for downstream processing with a package like `phyluce`_.
+When we trim adapters and remove contamination, we may also want to do things such as bulk-renaming of the sequence files and placing the resulting trimmed data in a static directory structure for downstream processing (like `phyluce`_).

-This is why I originally `illumiprocessor`_ - it processess input files of `Illumina`_ data, in parallel to:
+This is why I wrote `illumiprocessor`_ - it processess many input files of `Illumina`_ data, in parallel, to:

 1. rename hundreds of fastq files
+2. create a sample-specific, ``adapters.fasta`` file for adapter trimming
-2. trim adapter contamination from input fastq files
+3. trim adapter contamination from input fastq files
-3. trim low quality bases from input fastq files
+4. trim low quality bases from input fastq files

-`illumiprocessor`_ is a parallel wrapper script around a software package written in JAVA named `trimmomatic`_.  `trimmomatic`_ is the best adapter and quality trimmer we have used and it is developed and maintained by `Björn Usadel's group <http://www.usadellab.org>`_.
-In my hands, `trimmomatic`_ outperforms a number of other read trimmers, it is reasonably fast, and it offers a lots of nice options.
+`illumiprocessor`_ is a wrapper script around a software package written in JAVA named `trimmomatic`_ that runs `trimmomatic`_ against many `Illumina`_ fastq files in parallel.

+In our hands, `trimmomatic`_ is the best adapter and quality trimmer we have used, and it is developed and maintained by `Björn Usadel's group
+<http://www.usadellab.org>`_. `trimmomatic`_ outperforms a number of other read
+trimmers, it is reasonably fast, and it offers a lots of nice trimming options.

 .. include:: links.rst